 TBP: You have been commissioned twice to write for SYF, namely “Two Overtures for Band” in 2009, “Sarabande and Gavotte” in 2013, and now “Escape Velocity” in 2017.
 Are you pleased that more Singaporean works are commissioned for SYF?

 Yes definitely!
 In the past it was widely assumed that Singaporean composers could not write band music.
 I think it was a breakthrough for me in 2009 when CCAB (now AEB) commissioned me to write for SYF.
-Subsequently, another Singaporean composer Benjamin Yeo was commissioned, and now Wong Kah Chun too, for the Secondary School level.
+Subsequently, another Singaporean composer Benjamin Yeo was commissioned, and now Kahchun Wong too, for the Secondary School level.

 This was a big step for the scene because it showed that not only Singaporean composers can write band music, but we can also write a certain type of music that is different from other people.
 My goal that time was not to write another work to imitate the music of band composers from other countries like Japan, but to ensure that Singaporean music has something new to present and offer to the band world.